mosdragon/site_builder/content/project/reduce/index.md

 ### Document Embeddings
 This is a new direction we are currently exploring.
 One crucial limitation of the Bag of Words approach is that the model doesn't take into consideration any sentence structure.
-This could be problematic especially with our task since certain ways of phrasing a set of words could be perceived as either cause for alarm or simply sarcasm.
+This could be problematic especially with our task since certain ways of phrasing a set of words could be perceived as either cause for alarm or casual internet sarcasm.

 To see if this limitation has any effect on the final models used to help predict suicide trends, we are looking into embeddings that are designed to capture document-level patterns.
 These embeddings can capture much more complex semantic relationships which could be invaluable in our task.
 Some of the models we're looking at right now include *doc2vec* and *SBERT*.